HaraldHofstaetter/BCH/README.md

 # Fast computation of the Baker-Campbell-Hausdorff and similar series
-An efficient  program written in the C programming language for the fast computation of the Baker-Campbell-Hausdorff (BCH) and similar Lie series is provided.
+We provide an efficient  program written in the C programming language for the fast computation of the Baker-Campbell-Hausdorff (BCH) and similar Lie series.
 The Lie series can be represented in the Lyndon basis, in the classical Hall basis, or in the right-normed basis of E.S.
 Chibrikov.
 In the Lyndon basis,